YiChen03175/master-thesis/README.md

 ## Visualization

 For data visualization, we use MATLAB R2016a to film the membership function varying with time to show how the level set function change implicitly in KFAC and KFELBM algorithm.
-The KFELBM run in a valid CPU version, just like KFELBM.cpp.
+The KFELBM run in a valid CPU version, just like KFELBM_cpu.cpp.
 The matlab code is in the [mat](./mat) folder.

 ### Files
 There are two folders in mat, *KFAC* and *KFELBM*. <br>